-This easy dutch oven corned beef and cabbage recipe is easy and tastes amazing with potatoes and carrots inside your cast iron pot.
-St. Patricks Day dinner time.
-This is one of our family favorite dutch oven recipes.
+This is our easy dutch oven corned beef and cabbage recipe with potatoes and carrots inside your cast iron pot you can make for St. Patricks Day dinner.
+One of our family favorite dutch oven recipes.

 easy-dutch-oven-corned-beef-and-cabbage